cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

    * To confirm their report was received
    * In case more information is needed

-## What people need from a reporting system
+## What we learned from speaking to victims of cybercrime and police

-In Alpha we interviewed victims, including small- and medium-sized businesses, and police of jurisdiction to learn about barriers to reporting.
+In Alpha we listened to what people need in a reporting system by interviewing victims of cybercrime (including small- and medium-sized businesses and the general public) and police of jurisdiction (including frontline staff, sergeants, investigators, call takers and victim services).

-As we learned more about what both victims and police need, we addressed more of those needs in the prototypes.
+In total we spoke with 60 victims and 14 police.
+As we learned more about what both victims and police need, we were able to address more of those needs in the prototypes we built.

-Some needs manifested themselves as barriers that prevent people from reporting to police:
+We also began to understand barriers that prevent people from reporting to police:
   - r
   - r
   - r

-"When [victims] felt safe, and felt that it wasn't their fault, **they opened up more and provided more details.**"
-*– Police of jurisdiction*

-### Victim

-### Police

 ## How we applied what we learned

+We took learnings from each interview and applied them to the prototypes through incremental, but informed changes.

+### Simply asking for data is *not* enough
+There are many barriers that affect victims' ability to provide information especially without face-to-face interactions with someone who can empathize, provide context, and help a victim orient themselves in their situation.
+We found that many of the things victims struggle with, police are burdened by as well.

-### Victims cannot provide data all at once, or without structure.
+### Victims cannot provide data all at once, or without structure

+Because they're upset or confused victims find reporting can get overwhelming very quickly.
+Police see a lot of incomplete reports, or lack of detail in reports because victims are too overwhelmed to answer all their questions.

  > "Some people will only answer 1 of 6 questions.
 It's a lot for them to process."
- — Frontline staff
+ *— Frontline staff*

+We addressed this in the prototype by dividing the current iteration into short sections that are easily digestible.

-### Victims feel let down and stop reporting when what happens next is not what they expect.
+### Victims feel let down and stop reporting when what happens next is not what they expect

+Because this is a new experience for victims, they expect a follow-up phone call, an interview, or some kind of written confirmation that something was received.
+When next steps are not clear, victims might get anxious and call or vicit the police in person to ask for updates.

  > "Victims visit the next day to ask for case updates or send emails to see if we received [their report]" — Frontline staff

+ In many cases, victims lose faith and stop reporting altogether because the process is not clear to them.
+They feel they were let down, when in reality they were not clearly informed at the source.

+ In response to this, we used simple, clear language to let people know why reports are being collected and to inform them of what to expect after reporting.

  ![Expectations]({{ site.baseurl }}/assets/img/expectations.png){:width="500 px"}

+ We made sure to also be clear on the final page that the goal of reporting is to stop cybercriminals.
+This sheds some light on where the report will go next and helps mitigate confusion about the next steps to prevent unnecessary follow-up with local police.
+We tried to avoid ambiguity as much as possible.

  ![After]({{ site.baseurl }}/assets/img/after.png){:width="500 px"}

- ### Victims avoid reporting because they're ashamed and feel at fault.
+ ### Victims avoid reporting because they're ashamed and feel at fault

+ When people become a victim of cybercrime, especially for the first time, they often feel embarrassed or afraid.
+They might think it's their fault, especially if they're not tech-savvy.
+Because of shame, guilt and embarrassment, victims avoid telling friends, family and police about what happened.

+ Police also put in extra time to reassure victims of cybercrime that it is not their fault.
+When victims feel comfortable enough to reach out and report, police are able to help them better understand what happened to them.

  > "When [victims] felt safe, and felt that it wasn't their fault, they opened up more and provided more details" — Officer taking reports over the phone

+We try to use blameless words and a blameless tone to acknowledge that people are in a difficult situation, that we're there to listen, and that they're not alone.
+It's something that frontline staff and call takers do on a daily basis.

  ![Blameless]({{ site.baseurl }}/assets/img/blameless.png){:width="500 px"}

  ### Victims use different language than law enforcement.

+The public does not have the same definitions for words that people in law enforcement do.
 Police reword required data fields so that victims understand them.
+Words like "evidence", "suspect", "fraud", "cybercrime" have different definitions depending who you ask.
+Police often give guidance to people and explain what these terms mean.

+Instead of relying on those words alone, we add context and provide examples and guidance.
+This helps to reduce the mental work that people have to do to fill out the form.

  ![Language]({{ site.baseurl }}/assets/img/language.png){:width="500 px"}

  ### Victims need to protect themselves from ongoing or future attacks.

+ We also learned that the biggest problem for victims and the biggest problem for police is the lack of preventative guidance and education around protecting oneself.

+ When people report to the police they expect and hope that the police can help them.
+When police take calls, or help people in person, they try not to leave them hanging.

  > "I'm saying the same sentence day after day to these poor folks... there needs to be more preventative, proactive help.
 We get a lot of 'I don't know how I fell for this', after the fact"
  — Officer taking reports over the phone

+Victims are in a state of distress and confusion.
+They need clear next steps related to getting immediate help and protecting themselves in the future built into the service.
+When that help is found, they feel safer and more satisfied.

  ![Guidance]({{ site.baseurl }}/assets/img/guidance.png){:width="500 px"}

-## How users responded in a quantitative experiment
+## How users responded to prototypes in a quantitative experiment

-To evaluate the effectiveness of an online service designed to help victims report a cybercrime to the police, three versions of the service were compared: the [baseline fraud reporting system](https://report-a-cybercrime.alpha.rcmp-grc.gc.ca/CAFCFRS/), [Prototype 1](https://www.report-a-cybercrime.alpha.rcmp-grc.gc.ca/p1), and [Prototype 2](https://www.report-a-cybercrime.alpha.rcmp-grc.gc.ca/p2).
+To test whether our latest iteration of the reporting form [Prototype 2](https://www.report-a-cybercrime.alpha.rcmp-grc.gc.ca/p2) met the needs of victims and police, we examined how the current iteration compared to other versions including the [baseline fraud reporting system](https://report-a-cybercrime.alpha.rcmp-grc.gc.ca/CAFCFRS/) and an earlier version [Prototype 1](https://www.report-a-cybercrime.alpha.rcmp-grc.gc.ca/p1).

+![Comparison of prototypes]({{ site.baseurl }}/assets/img/suspects.png){:width="500 px"}
-The purpose was to test whether the current iteration (Prototype 2) of the reporting form meets the needs of victims and police of jurisdiction (on a larger scale).

-We examined how the current iteration compared to other versions in terms of
+The purpose was to test whether the current iteration (Prototype 2) of the reporting form meets the needs of victims and police of jurisdiction (on a larger scale) and to see how it compared in terms of:
 1. the quality of users' experience reporting a cybercrime
 2. Users' trust and confidence in the form
 3. The quality and quantity of reports submitted

-![Comparison of prototypes]({{ site.baseurl }}/assets/img/suspects.png){:width="500 px"}

-### Prototype 1
+  ### Prototype 1 (P1)
 This prototype was designed to test how victims of cybercrime engage with a longer form that asks preset questions.
 It was based on the [baseline fraud reporting form](https://report-a-cybercrime.alpha.rcmp-grc.gc.ca/CAFCFRS/), and was re-designed to lower the cognitive load by simplifying layout, content, and interactions.
 It reduces content for easier reading and uses more accessible language.

 Features: